 Chen, the only incumbent running in next Tuesday's election and one of seven candidates running for two open seats, and councilmen Jim Edwards and Bruce Barrows are accused in news stories of using city money on lavish trips.
 All three deny any wrongdoing.

 According to the newspaper, receipts show that on two 2010 trips to Washington, D.C., the three racked up more than $12,000 in hotel fees and dined at expensive restaurants, spending more than $600 on one dinner.
-Also in August 2010, Hews alleges the three council members, along with five members of the Cerritos Fine Arts and Historical Commission, traveled to Colorado, spending more than
+Also in August 2010, Hews alleges the three council members, along with five members of the Cerritos Fine Arts and Historical Commission, traveled to Colorado, spending more than $8,000 on travel and hotel fees.

 In May 2010, the trio allegedly traveled to Las Vegas where they spent hundreds on dining, the Community News reported.